(see this link for more detail on the Tech People Architecture and Agile compensation framework)

 - Mapping out how workers can move more effectively through promotions/career paths

-Employers tell us that the Tech People Architecture practices Foote Partners have introduced into their companies have corrected their lack of technology-related job title standardization across the enterprise and substantially reduced the number of job titles administratively in their workforce while not actually changing a single employees job title and causing workforce disruption.
+Employers tell us that the Tech People Architecture practices our firm has introduced into their companies have corrected their lack of technology-related job title standardization across the enterprise and substantially reduced the number of tech job titles administratively without the workforce disruption of changing a single employees official job title.
 With so many dimensions and variability in tech jobs, people architecture has provided a solution for employers progressively unable to cope with the complexity of defining, determining pay, and laying out career paths for tech jobs.

 Tech workforce management has had difficulty finding and retaining people that can perform at a high caliber on increasingly more difficult tasks and at the same time they're feeling immense performance pressure.
 Tech People Architecture and Agile Compensation helps employers cope with a ech workforce spread throughout the enterprise performing multidimensional jobs that are hard to categorize, price and manage.